course-files/BBT3104-Lab6of6-QueryOptimization/query-workload/README.md

 - The overall actual cardinality retrieved by the query
 - The query optimizer's overall estimated cardinality
 - The timestamp of when the QEP was obtained
+- The table set identified from the query
+- The table alias set identified from the query
+- The join set identified from the query
+- The predicate set identified from the query

 The dataset is retrieved by executing ```EXPLAIN ANALYZE``` using [log_queries.py](/query-workload/log_queries.py).
 This is done for each Join Order Benchmark (JOB) query available [here](/Join-Order-Benchmark-queries/).
 The JOB queries in the query_log dataset are (sorted by timestamp in ascending order):